Underground Utility Locator

 The Ground Penetrating Radar used for locating is designed for utility scanning.
 It has successfully located services at 2.5m.
 However site subterrain conditions do affect the Ground Penetrating Radars ability.

-The Ground Penetrating Radar does not detect any specific objects or items.
+The Ground Penetrating Radar may detect waterpipes in the right conditions.
+The GPR does not detect any specific objects or items.
 The GPR data is processed and displayed as a radar-gram depicting the change in signal velocity.
 The locator must interpret the Ground Penetrating Radar images.

 Pathfinder has a Damage Prevention And Awareness Policy.
 Referencing documents outline industry practices for checking EMF distortion and triangulation applications to determine actual conductor location.